CONDITIONS

 Thick, raised patches of skin.
 These plaques are the hallmark of psoriasis.
 They are often covered in silvery-white scales and can feel rough or dry to the touch.

 Redness and inflammation.
 On lighter skin tones, psoriasis typically appears red or pink.
-On darker skin, it may present as darker patches with gray or silvery scaling — which can sometimes be mistaken for other conditions.
+On darker skin, it may present as darker patches with gray or silvery scaling, which can sometimes be mistaken for other conditions.

 Itching, burning, or soreness.
 Many patients experience itching that ranges from mild to intense.
 Some also describe a burning or stinging sensation in affected areas, especially during active flares.

 Dry, cracked skin that may bleed.
-During flare-ups, plaques can crack — particularly on the hands, feet, or joints — and may bleed.
+During flare-ups, plaques can crack, particularly on the hands, feet, or joints, and may bleed.
 This increases the risk of secondary infection.

 Nail changes.
 Psoriasis can affect the fingernails and toenails, causing pitting (small dents), discoloration, thickening, or separation of the nail from the nail bed.

 Joint pain and stiffness.
 Some patients develop psoriatic arthritis, which causes swelling, pain, and stiffness in the joints.
-If you notice joint symptoms alongside skin changes, it is important to mention this to your clinician.
+If you notice joint symptoms alongside skin changes, it is important to mention this to your physician.

 Common Psoriasis Triggers